gu-app-club/lets-learn-jobs/README.md

 ## Reaching out to people

 You can always reach out to people at certain companies.
-Don't got connections?
+Don't have connections?
 Does GU not provide any help for 99.9% of the companies you're interested in?

 Find people on LinkedIn.
 Make sure that you're looking for a University Recruiter if you're looking at a big company.
 Want to contact a university recruiter at XYZ Company?